kmwang123/cme211-notes/ExamReview.md

     - Create a dictionary with some data: `ages = {"brad": 51, "angelina": 40}`

-- Values can be any python object: numbers, strings, lists, other dictionaries
+- Values can be **any** python object: numbers, strings, lists, other dictionaries, tuples, sets

-- Keys can be any immutable object: numbers, strings, tuples (containing immutable data)
+- Keys can be any **immutable** object: numbers, strings, tuples (containing immutable data), NO SETS

 - No sense of order in a python dictionary.
 When used in a loop, the key-value pairs may come out in any order.